very-scary-scenario/nkd.su/PRIVACY.md

 - improve the library

-The website only shows these to elves and admins, but they are emailed in plain text and will be shared among the elves.
+The website only shows these to elfs and admins, but they are emailed in plain text and will be shared among the elfs.

 ### account information